UWPX/UWPX-Push-Server/README.md

 ```

 ### Request a Test Push
-Once an account has been registerd, the client can request a test push message.
+Once an account has been registered, the client can request a test push message.
 On success the server sends a test push message to the WNS, which then forwards it to the client.

 #### Client -> Server